 The Kaushambi office of APL Apollo Tubes is humming with the Indian Premier League (IPL) vibe.
 There are cut outs and posters of the Delhi Capitals, and staff wear the team’s jerseys.
-The steel tubes and pipes company is debuting as a sponsor this season, with 80 million for the Delhi team.
+The steel tubes and pipes company is debuting as a sponsor this season, with Rs.80 million for the Delhi team.

 “I spend around 30-40 days each year in markets such as Germany, Japan, and China scouting for insights and new technologies,” says Sanjay.
 Such hunts have ensured that APL Apollo has earned an edge in several categories of steel tubes such as hollow sections and pre-galvanised (GP) pipes with technologies such as direct forming technology (DFT) and Tricoat.

 Sanjay is more than willing to explain every innovation at the company.
 “Look at this steel door frame.
 This (a hollow-section design with strength similar to a solid section one) is our patented product.
 We are selling three million a year today.
 Two years back, this market didn’t exist.
 I want to replace wood frames with this (the industry sells door frames worth an estimated Rs.1 trillion every year),” he says.
 The hollow-section costs 50% less than a wooden frame.
 “Half of the market (for hollow section of 3 MT and GP of 1 MT) to